AltraMayor/f3/README.rst

 ======================

 f3 is a simple tool that tests flash cards capacity and performance to see if they live up to claimed specifications.
+It fills the device with pseudorandom data and then checks if it returns the same on reading.

 F3 stands for Fight Flash Fraud, or Fight Fake Flash.